liagkou/AuroraMinds-IDM-Master/README.md

 >cfp-usecase> java -jar target/CFP-IdP-jar-with-dependencies.jar src/test/resources/setup2.json

 This will start demonstrators using ports 9080-9082(plain HTTP) and 9090-9092(TLS).
 Using the tests 'cfp-usecase.TestFlow.testPabcRunning()' and 'cfp-usecase.TestFlow.testPabcRunning()', you can execute a simple flow (taking the user role and also verifying the results).

-# Acknowledgements
-The research leading to these results has received funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement No. 786725 ([OLYMPUS](https://olympus-project.eu))